-The Police and Crime Commissioner (PCC) has two types of community funding available at points throughout the year.
+Cleveland Police and Crime Commissioner has two types of community funding available at points throughout the year.
 They are the following:

-One-off grants are available to local people and organisations, who work to reduce crime, disorder and the fear of crime.
+Both one-off and long-term grants are available to local people and groups who are actively working to reduce crime, disorder and the fear of crime.

 PCC Community Safety Fund

-- Download and complete the application form.
-Read the guidance notes to help you.
-When you have completed your application form, email it to email@example.com.
+- Download and complete the Application Form.
+Read the Guidance Notes to help you.
+When completed, please email to email@example.com

-- Your application will be assessed at the next Funding Meeting, where members will decide if the application has been successful.
-They will also decide the most appropriate type of funding.
-In addition, they will decide whether your application meets any of the PCC’s priorities.
+- The next scheduled funding meeting will decide if your application has been successful.
+In addition, the meeting will decide the most appropriate type of funding for your project.
+It will also decide if the application meets the PCC’s key objectives.

 Progress and Budget Reporting

-If you have received PCC funding, you must give us a progress report on how the funding has been used.
+If you have received PCC funding, you must give us a Progress Report to tell us how you have used funding.

 You must also update us as to how spend is progressing midway through the funding period by completing the Budget Return Form.